Why is LED Bad?

 LED streetlights commonly suffer from a lack of good optics.
 Compared to HID fixtures,

-outdoor LEDs skimp on the optics to save costs and make them look more efficient.
-Want to see this for yourself?
-Get an LED barn light, then inspect it.
-You may be surprised at the optics, in a bad way!
+outdoor LEDs skimp on the optics to save costs and make them more efficient.

-There are only a couple models of LED streetlights that have good optical systems, and even these sometimes can't beat a standard streetlight.
+There are only a few models of LED streetlights that have good optical systems, and even these sometimes can't beat a standard streetlight.

 Also, bad optics means that glare can be higher, and for drivers, this is an important problem!